garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Function as a Service (FaaS).md

 Users can run backend code while the provider secures & allocates the application resources needed for the process

 Developers deploy pieces of code known as functions to be performed on-demand

+According to this demand, the [[Function as a Service (FaaS)]] provider creates a server to execute the function